-Currently, the KTA safety standards comprise 97 safety standard projects (as at March 2017), seven of which are no longer subject to regular reviews.
-A total of 28 standards are currently being revised.
+Currently, the KTA safety standards comprise 97 safety standard projects (as at October 2018), nine of which are no longer subject to regular reviews.
+A total of eight standards are currently being revised.

 Conventional technical standards

-In addition, conventional technical standards – primarily the national standards set by the German Institute for Standardization (DIN) and the international ISO and IEC standards – apply to the construction and operation of nuclear installations.
+In addition, conventional technical standards – primarily the national standards set by the German Institute for Standardization (DIN e.
+V.) and the international ISO and IEC standards – apply to the construction and operation of nuclear installations.